ming436534/modelizr/docs/usage/Models.md

 # Creating Models

 Modelizr is a tool that revolves around the models you create.
-Generated queries, mocked data and normalizing are all based on of the structure of the models tha you define.
+Generated queries, mocked data and normalizing are all based on of the structure of the models that you define.
 The models are a mix between json-schema-faker schemas and normalizr schemas.

 When defining normalizr schemas, normalizr provides you with three tools - `arrayOf()`, `valuesOf()` and `unionOf` - to help describe your data structure.
 Modelizr exports similar tools **but they are not the same**.
 Do not attempt to use normalizr's tools when working with modelizr models.
 Additionally, modelizrs' version of `unionOf()`